Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 What Is the Difference Between Future Value vs Present Value?

-Present value (PV) calculates what a future amount of money is worth today, after adjusting for interest and inflation.
+Present value (PV) tells you what a future payment is worth today after adjusting for interest and inflation.

-Future value (FV) calculates how much a current amount of money will grow over time at a given interest rate.
+Future value (FV) tells you how much a current amount will be worth later at a given interest rate.

 In simple terms:

-• Present value tells you what tomorrow’s money is worth today.
+• Present value = tomorrow’s money in today’s dollars.

 • Estate planning